For Sale $21,900- First Year Fox Body Fun

 October 2022 – Car runs and drives. roughly 40 miles put on the car, many aftermarket replacement parts ordered, new windshield installed, most interior pieces removed and the car is prepped for paint.
 Car is at the bodyshop for a complete respray back to the original color Silver Metallic.

 December 15, 2022 – Work at the bodyshop continues with constant progress.
 The color change back to silver metallic will take extra preparation.
 Hatch and hood removed.
 A THICK coat of primer is being applied at the end of the work week (Friday) and will sit over the weekend to do its thing.
 More final sanding and prepping next week.
 Paint scheduled at the end of the following week.
 Very pleased with the progress.
-This is the final and 5th collector vehicle I have had at this body shop in the past 6 months.
 Silver Met.
 1G, Black is code 1C.

 December 22, 2022 – We have color.
 Very exciting and the hard work and preparation most certainly paid off.